UKRAINE: West should stand up to shelling of nuclear plants

 Ukraine

-How can there be a ceasefire if there isn’t a warfare?
+How can there be a ceasefire if there is no such thing as a battle?
 More weasel phrases and actions from Putin.

 Doris LeRoy, Altona

-Say no to a nuclear warfare.
+Say no to a nuclear battle.
 We can do extra to assist Ukraine if we don’t poke the mad man.

 Sharyn Bhalla, Ferntree Gully